tobami/codespeed/README.md

         python manage.py syncdb

 * Create an admin user in the process.
+* Migrate to the new DB Schema:

+        python manage.py migrate

 * For testing purposes, you can now start the development server: